nestordemeure/shelly/README.md

 Edit `config.json` to change the model (defaults to Claude Haiku) or customize which commands run without confirmation.

-**Privacy note:** Shelly sends your requests, including your recent shell history, to Anthropic's API.
+> ⚠️ **Privacy Note:** Shelly processes your requests, which might include your recent shell history, through Anthropic's API.
+If privacy is a concern, you will want to use a local model.

 ## TODO

-* improve legibility of privacy note
 * add documentation / presets folder? are they loaded via a tool? or included when calling shelly?
+* loops are weirdly slow
 * switch to llm as a backend?